 Painting an IKEA dresser is a relatively simple job.
 The steps are nearly the same as painting any wood furniture.
-However, most IKEA dressers are medium-density fiberboard, so we can't sand it down to the wood.
-Instead, we'll have to:
+But since most are medium-density fiberboard, you can’t sand them down to the wood.
+So, instead:

 Painting tan IKEA Dresser

-Before we start, let's clear up a few things.
-First, you have to check the material of the dresser.
-IKEA sells dressers that come from different materials.
-Some are a type of particleboard.
+Before we start, let’s clarify a few things.
+First, you have to check the dresser’s material.
+IKEA sells dressers made from different materials, some of which are particleboard.

 Others are made of wood like oak, pine, and birch.
 It’s nearly impossible to confuse authentic wood with the particleboard IKEA uses.